William and Flora Hewlett Foundation

 Most grants are in the range of US$30 thousand to US$500 thousand, although several grants are larger.

 Most of Hewlett’s grants are by invitation.
 However, the Foundation accepts letters of inquiry (LOIs) in certain programs — including Climate and Energy.
 LOIs can be submitted at any time.

 If Hewlett is interested in the LOI, it will invite the applicant to submit a full proposal.

 Geographical Distribution of Grant Activities in Developing Countries

-Note: Regarding clean transportation, Hewlett’s emphasis is China, Brazil, Mexico, and USA.
+Note: Regarding clean transportation, Hewlett’s emphasis is China, India, Europe, and USA.

 The Hewlett Foundation has a grants database searchable by program, region, year, and key words.